mvdwetering/ynca/docs/PRACTICALITIES.md

 This command has been seen for HDMIOUT 1, 2 and 3.

 What makes this command a bit weird is while it is part of the SYS subunit it can _only_ be controlled when the related zone is On.
 So for example you can only control HDMIOUT1 when the MAIN zone is On.
-See logging in https://github.com/mvdwetering/yamaha_ynca/discussions/119#discussioncomment-6103924
+See logging in [this discussion comment ](https://github.com/mvdwetering/yamaha_ynca/discussions/119#discussioncomment-6103924)

 That seems workable for HDMIOUT 1 and 2 since those always seem to be related to the MAIN zone, but HDMIOUT3 is special and can be linked with ZONE2 and ZONE4 on an RX-A4A or RX-A6A according to the manual.
 It is unknown if/how it is possible to figure out to which zone it is configured.
 Would need logging when changing that setting.